jszoja/vuejs-samples/README.md

 Samples for VueJs

 ### ajax-component.html
-Shows how to load component via Ajax and swap it with other loaded component.
+Shows how to load vue components template via Ajax from within the vue instance(beforeCreate callback/hook) and swap it with other loaded component.

 ### ajax-dom-for-vue.html
-Shows how to load html(vue template) via Ajax and parse it with VueJs afterwards.
+Shows how to load html(vue template) via Ajax to DOM first and parse it with vue afterwards.